rouskinlab/seismic-rna/docs/_sources/manuals/workflow.rst.txt

 of reads) and only after carefully trimming any extraneous sequences from the ends of the reads.

-Options for aligning paired-end reads
+How to align paired-end reads
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

 Bowtie 2 considers paired-end reads to align "concordantly" when their